 You can make any third-party Arnold shader available inside MAXtoA, whether the shaders come from other plugins for Arnold such as MtoA, or from other third-party shader collections.

-The recommended way to install third-party shaders is to use the ARNOLD_PLUGIN_PATH environment variable.
+The recommended way to install third-party shaders and plugins is to use the ARNOLD_PLUGIN_PATH environment variable.
 For example, set the ARNOLD_PLUGIN_PATH environment variable like so:

 Alternatively, the shader files can also be placed in the 'Plugins/MAXtoA' folder of your 3ds Max installation

 MAXtoA will automatically create a default user interface for shaders.
 If you need to tweak the UI, you can do so by adding metadata to shader node and parameters.
 Adding metadata can be done in the shader code with the

 AiMetaDataSetX() API functions or by creating a .mtd text file next to the shader's dll, with the same base name.
 We suggest you study the .mtd files provided with the MAXtoA installation ('Plugins/MAXtoA/en-US' ) for inspiration.

 In general, any shader compiled for Arnold 5 should work with MAXtoA, as well as any OSL shader that works in Arnold.